 There has been a growing hunger in us all.
 A thirst for a deeper sense of knowing.
 The old ways of explaining the world around us no longer satisfy the depth of our craving.
-Archaic beliefs in myths and stories, in gods and a mechanical system of judgment no longer applies to our sense of self.
-We no longer accept mere theory; dogmatic structures used to frighten us into submission.
+Archaic beliefs in myths and stories, in gods, and a mechanical system of judgment that no longer applies to our sense of self.
+We no longer accept mere theory or dogmatic structures that have been used to frighten us into submission.

 We want to know.
 To feel.
 To experience.
-We want to know our inner connectedness, to dance to our own individual song.
-To paint our own infinite sky.
+We want to know our inner connectedness and to dance to our own individual songs.
+Painting our own infinite sky.
 But not in our heads.
-We no longer need new ideas, more thoughts and more descriptions.
+We no longer need new ideas, more thoughts, or descriptions.

-The redefinition of spirituality has been always happening.
+The redefinition of spirituality has always been happening.
 It is the change of season.
-The ripening of the fruit into a blossom and in turn, into seed.
-It is a natural occurrence, it happens, it comes in time, in perfect harmony.
+The ripening of the fruit into a blossom and, in turn, into seed.
+It is a natural occurrence; it happens, and it comes in the perfect timing, in perfect harmony.

 For me, today, spirituality redefined means a new paradigm of acceptance and wholeness of being.
 Ceasing to escape one extreme for another.
 Resting in our natural cause.
-Allowing the depth of being exactly whom and where we are.
-It is in the understanding that we are a blank infinite canvas and not a definite elaborate painting.
+Allowing the depth of being exactly who and where we are.
+It is found in the understanding that we are a blank infinite canvas and not a definite and limited painting.

-There are so many notions of the old paradigm of spirituality that need redefining.
-The role of teachers and guides, the place of scripture and the wisdom of the past.
+There are so many concepts of the old paradigm of spirituality that call for redefinition.
+The role of teachers and guides, the place of scripture, and the wisdom of the past.
 Our innate connection to our bodies and sexual expression.
-The role and definition of relationship, family, love and attachment.
-And more than anything, our understanding and definition of life and death and the place those two friends have in our lives.
+The part and definition of relationship, family, love, and attachment.
+Yet, more than anything, our understanding and purpose of life and death and the place those two friends have in our lives.